ibm-messaging/mq-jms-spring/README.md

 Maven Central.
 When signing/authentication of modules is required, use the `gradle.properties.template` file as a starter for your own `gradle.properties`.

-Java 17 is required as the compiler level when building this package, as that is the baseline for Spring 3.
+Java 17 is required as the compiler level when building this package, as that is the baseline for Spring Boot 3.

 ### Spring Boot Applications